Sean Landers: Around the World Alone

 For his exhibition Around the World Alone at Friedrich Petzel Gallery in 2011, Landers once again returned to the lonely clown in the boat from his 1996 painting, Alone.
 He used his long-term fascination with the Golden Globe race of 1968 as a point of departure.
 This race was the first solo round-the-world yacht race, in which nine men embarked from England; the frontrunner decided the race was irrelevant and turned around at the last moment to continue on around the world a second time (Bernard Moitessier), one contestant threw himself into the ocean (Donald Crowhurst) and only one man completed the race (Robin Knox-Johnston).
 It is hard not to realize that Landers at any one time could be any of these contestants.
 The paintings included in Around the World Alone depict the solo-circumnavigating sailor-clown ranging in age from young boy to old man.
 Punctuated by contemplative scenes, the hero can be seen progressing in age as he battles the ferocious seas and storms in his seaworthy boat S.V.
 Monos.

-"Sean Landers"
+Sean Landers

-Sean Landers’ exhibition at Le Consortium - his first in France in over 20 years - offers a retrospective outlook on his pictorial work : about forty paintings created between 1993 and today, mostly from private collections, revisit the various series punctuating his artistic path.
+Sean Landers' exhibition at Le Consortium - his first in France in over 20 years - offers a retrospective outlook on his pictorial work : about forty paintings created between 1993 and today, mostly from private collections, revisit the various series punctuating his artistic path.

 Collections

-Landers’s work is represented in numerous major museum and public collections including the Whitney Museum of American Art in New York, Los Angeles County Museum of Art, Walker Art Center in Minneapolis, Denver Art Museum, Seattle Art Museum, the Brooklyn Museum of Art, Tate Modern in London, Sammlung Hoffmann in Berlin, Sammlung Goetz in Munich, and Fundación/La Colección Jumex in Mexico, among others.
+Landers's work is in the permanent collections of the Whitney Museum of American Art, Tate Modern, Dallas Art Museum, DESTE Foundation for Contemporary Art in Athens, Greece, Los Angeles County Museum of Art, Fundación/Colección Jumex in Mexico City, Kistefos Museum in Jevnaker, Norway, the Brooklyn Museum, and the Walker Art Center, among others.